Mauro Guillén: Career

-His first faculty appointment was at the Sloan School of Management, Massachusetts Institute of Technology, where he taught between 1992 and 1996.
-He moved to the Wharton School in 1996 following his wife, Sandra Suárez, who took that year a faculty position at Temple University.
-At the Wharton School, Guillén was promoted from assistant to associate professor with tenure in 2000, and from associate professor to full professor in 2003.
-He was appointed as Dr. Felix Zandman Endowed Professor in International Management that same year, a chair established in honor of the chemist who founded the Fortune 500 semiconductor company Vishay Intertechnology.
+Between 1992 and 1996, Guillén taught at the MIT Sloan School of Management.
+He moved to the Wharton School in 1996 after his wife, Sandra Suárez, accepted a faculty position that year at Temple University.
+At Wharton, Guillén became an associate professor with tenure in 2000, and a full professor in 2003.
+He was appointed the Dr. Felix Zandman Endowed Professor in International Management that year, a chair established in honor of the chemist who founded the Fortune 500 semiconductor company Vishay Intertechnology.
 He was certified by the Spanish Education Ministry as a Full Professor (Catedrático) in 2010.

-Guillén is an Elected Fellow of the Sociological Research Association and of the Macro Organizational Behavior Society, a former Guggenheim Fellow, and a Member in the Institute for Advanced Study in Princeton.
+Guillén is a Fellow of the Sociological Research Association, a Fellow of the Macro Organizational Behavior Society, a former Guggenheim Fellow, and a member of the Institute for Advanced Study in Princeton.
 In 2005 he won the IV Fundación Banco Herrero Prize, awarded annually to the best Spanish social scientist under the age of 40.
 In 2013 he received the Aspen Institute's Faculty Pioneer Award.
-He delivered the 2014 Clarendon Lectures in Management at Oxford University.
+He delivered the 2014 Clarendon Lectures in Management at the University of Oxford.

-At Wharton, Guillén teaches undergraduates, MBAs, PhD students, and executives.
+At Wharton, Guillén teaches undergraduates, MBA students, PhD students, and executives.
 He has received a Wharton MBA Core Teaching Award, a Wharton Graduate Association Teaching Award, a Wharton Teaching Commitment and Curricular Innovation Award, and a Wharton “Goes Above and Beyond the Call of Duty” Teaching Award.
 As the Anthony L. Davis Director of the Joseph H. Lauder Institute of Management and International Studies, he launched many programs and initiatives, including the Global Knowledge Lab, the TrendLab on Globalization, the Lauder Culture Quest, the Global Program, and the Lauder Entrepreneurship Modules.